aleshaleksey/fansys23/08-spell-list.md

 1. Like the "local" casting of the spell, but it lasts for a 1 week.
 2. An angel can be summoned to bear witness to an oath or an event.
 Since angels are eternal and do not lie, an event that took place under the watch of an angel is considered beyond doubt.
-3. An angel can be called to become the "guardian angel" of a mortal who aligns with a concept or what a god stands for.
+3. An angel can be called to become the "guardian angel" of a mortal who aligns with a concept or what a deity stands for.
 The angel leaves a divine mark upon said mortal (recognisable with a threshold=24 "Knowledge: Religion" roll) and returns to its realm.
 The next three times that an attack or other event (other than HP loss caused by the ["dying" or "doomed"](10-conditions-types.md#conditions-in-detail) conditions) would outright kill the "guarded" mortal, it instead reduces their HP to 1.

 ___
 ### Summon Elemental